What is the EdMedia Protégé (EMP) program?

 Please review the following information carefully to ensure that you understand expectations of EMP program participants, and to ensure that your application is complete.

-Your expression of interest must arrive by January 31st, February 2nd, 2022, to be considered.
-The EdMedia Protege (EMP) program will select a maximum of 7 participants for this second Lakehead U cohort to assure each participant receives appropriate support throughout their design and development phase.
+Your expression of interest must arrive by the deadline date stated above to assure it can be considered.
+The EdMedia Protege (EMP) program will select a maximum of 7 participants for each Lakehead U cohort to assure each participant receives appropriate one-on-one support throughout their design and development phase.
 Expression of Interest applications received after the deadline will be considered only if there is space available in the program.

 It is very important, if you want to improve your capacity to develop and deliver media as an embedded part of teaching and learning, to have thought about a few ways that media may improve your course.
 Please respond to both questions in the EMP Expression of Interest form.
 Although the application is brief, sharing the types of media you would like to learn to develop on your own (e.g. infographics, podcast, graphic discussion summaries, etc.) and why you think they will help, will aid the EMP delivery team in the selection process.

 All submitted applications will receive a reply confirming receipt.
-All applicants who apply by the deadline will be notified on February 3rd of their program status.
+All applicants who apply by the deadline will be notified 48 hours after the deadline has passed of their program status.

 The Teaching Commons will deliver this training program to accepted participants free of change in recognition/reward for (i) attendees’ active participation in both components of the program, and (ii) the educational media assets developed by the EMP cohort shared* with others in the Lakehead University academic community through the Teaching Commons Faculty resource share (a subsection of the Teaching Commons website).